 Prophet Muhammad was able to see the best in young people and hoped for a brighter future for them.

 He advised his followers never to kill the young people of the idolaters.
-He held great hopes that these young people would accept Islam.
+And he held great hopes that these young people would accept Islam.

 He would, no doubt, advise us today that youth is a golden period in any person’s life.
 It is a time when the young adult must choose a path.
 And with encouragement, they will choose a path of righteousness.